Dollar General, Papa John's, other businesses announce plans to hire thousands of workers

 Businesses that are benefiting from certain repercussions associated with the pandemic include restaurants that specialize in take-out and delivery services and certain grocery stores.

 For example, on Monday Papa John's announced plans to hire 20,000 new employees.
-And last week, Dominio's announced that it will recruit 10,000 new employees.
+And last week, Domino's announced that it will recruit 10,000 new employees.

 Dollar General also released a statement, Monday, saying that it will hire 50,000 workers.
 And its equally popular rival, Dollar Tree announced plans to hire 25,000 workers.